Veuve Clicquot and Champagne’s Leading Lady, Barbe-Nicole

 The list of her accomplishments and innovations goes on and on.

-The one word to sum up Madame Clicquot’s legendary history?
-BOLD.
+One word can sum up Madame Clicquot’s legendary history: BOLD.

 A woman who broke the mold and inspired ideas for generations to come.
 She stands out for her impact and her unique ability to inspire.

-Her legacy is found in a bottle of Champagne: not a bad place to spend eternity.
-Today, her name is found adorned by a yellow label and scattered across shelves around the world.
+Her legacy lives on in a bottle of Champagne — not a bad place to spend eternity.
+Today, her name is adorned by a yellow label and scattered across shelves worldwide.

 The bottle reads: “Veuve Clicquot.”